Who is Lavolta Press?

 patterns, by all methods appropriate for the patterns in that book.
 For

-many patterns, you may choose among several methods.
+many patterns, you can choose among several methods.

 For patterns sized down at true scale, these include both using a grid and